BhagyasriUddandam/ML-WorkFlow-For-Unlimited-Scones-on-AWS-SageMaker/README.md

-# Building a Machine Learning Workflow for Scones Unlimited with Amazon SageMaker
+#  Machine Learning Workflow for Scones Unlimited with AWS SageMaker

 ## Project Overview

 ### Step 1: Data Staging

-**Objective:** Extract the CIFAR-100 dataset, transform it, and load it into Amazon S3.
+**Objective:** Extract, transform, and load the CIFAR-100 dataset into Amazon S3.

 **Execution:**
-1. Defined `extract_cifar_data` function in the notebook to download and extract CIFAR-100 dataset from the provided URL.
+1. Defined extract_cifar_data function in the notebook to download and extract the CIFAR-100 dataset from the provided URL.
 2. Used tarfile to decompress the dataset and explore its structure.
-3. Identified bicycles and motorcycles labels in the dataset.
+3.Identified labels for bicycles and motorcycles in the dataset.
-4. Filtered the dataset for bicycles (label 8) and motorcycles (label 48).
+4.Filtered the dataset for bicycles (label 8) and motorcycles (label 48).
-5. Saved the images into the `./train` and `./test` directories.
+5.Saved the filtered images into the ./train and ./test directories.

 ### Step 2: Model Training and Deployment

 **Objective:** Train an image classification model using AWS SageMaker, deploy the model, and set up monitoring.

 **Execution:**
-1. Generated metadata files (`train.lst` and `test.lst`) for training and testing datasets.
+Generated metadata files (train.lst and test.lst) for the training and testing datasets.

-2. Uploaded metadata files to S3.
+Uploaded metadata files to S3.

-3. Retrieved the latest image-classification container URI using the SageMaker SDK.
+Retrieved the latest image-classification container URI using the SageMaker SDK.

-4. Configured and created a SageMaker estimator with ml.p3.2xlarge instance.
+Configured and created a SageMaker estimator with an ml.p3.2xlarge instance.

-5. Set hyperparameters, defined model inputs, and initiated model training.
+Set hyperparameters, defined model inputs, and initiated model training.

-6. Deployed the model with data capture configured for monitoring.
+Deployed the model with data capture configured for monitoring.

-7. Tested the deployed model with sample images.
+Tested the deployed model with sample images.

 ### Step 3: Lambdas and Step Function Workflow

 **Objective:** Create Lambda functions for data generation, image classification, and inference filtering.
 Design a Step Function workflow to orchestrate these functions.

 **Execution:**
-1. Created three Lambda functions: `serializeImageData`, `classifyImage`, and `filterInferences`.
+Created three Lambda functions: serializeImageData, classifyImage, and filterInferences.
-2. Deployed each Lambda function with appropriate permissions.
+Deployed each Lambda function with appropriate permissions.
-3. Constructed a Step Function using the visual editor, chaining Lambda invocations.
+Constructed a Step Function using the visual editor, chaining Lambda invocations.
-4. Removed error handling from the last Lambda function for explicit failure.
+Removed error handling from the last Lambda function for explicit failure handling.

 ### Step 4: Testing and Evaluation

 **Objective:** Test the Step Function with the test dataset, evaluate results, and monitor model performance.

 **Execution:**
-1. Generated test cases using the provided `generate_test_case` function.
+Generated test cases using the provided generate_test_case function.
-2. Executed multiple invocations of the Step Function with generated test cases.
+Executed multiple invocations of the Step Function with the generated test cases.
-3. Extracted and visualized captured data from SageMaker Model Monitor for evaluation.
+Extracted and visualized captured data from SageMaker Model Monitor for evaluation.
-4. Checked the inferences against a defined confidence threshold.
+Checked the inferences against a defined confidence threshold.

 ### Step 5: Cleanup Cloud Resources

 **Objective:** Clean up all resources to avoid ongoing costs.

 **Execution:**
-1. Deleted endpoints, models, and instances used in training and inference.
+1.Deleted endpoints, models, and instances used in training and inference.
-2. Ensured all associated resources were removed to prevent any unintended charges.
+Ensured all associated resources were removed to prevent any unintended charges.

 ## Additional Files